skni-kod/Dodo-Lang/README.md

 ## Currenty achieved goals:
-- base types parsing
+- simple type declaration
-- very simple function parsing
+- main function with the ability to declare variables with constants or other variables and returning value in the same way
-- compilation chain to generate an executable
+- all converted to assembly and working correctly as executable